 If you don't complete the form at the hospital, and you want to be named as the legal father of your chlid, you will have to get the birth certificate corrected later.

-You have the right to have both your names on your child's birth certificate, but some hospitals require proof.
+Married parents, regardless of sex, have the right to have both their names on their child’s birth certificate.
+Some hospitals require proof.
 Check with the hospital to find out if you need to bring a copy of your marriage license with you.

 Most Popular Baby Names in New York City, 2013